“Mark truly understands the severe impact a personal injury can have on his client’s lives.”

 One of the most important sources of evidence in a truck accident is the truck and trailer itself.
 Because the trucking company can be held liable for poor maintenance of the tractor trailer, we have to know the condition the truck was in before the crash.
 Were the brakes bad?
 Were the lights out?
 We send expert truck inspection teams out with our lawyers to find the answers to these questions.

 Truck and commercial vehicle accidents can be the most devastating accidents in Georgia and across the United States.
-In Georgia, we know how busy the traffic can get in Atlanta.
-I-285 is considered one of the most dangerous highways in the United States.
+In Georgia, I-285 is considered one of the most dangerous highways in the United States.
 There have been years in the past decade when I-285 was found to be the deadliest highway in the entire country.
 Many of these serious and fatal crashes are between a commercial truck and a passenger car.

 An accident between a large commercial truck and a normal car will often lead to more damage and devastation than an accident between two cars.
 When a big rig truck gets out of control, is not paying attention, or crashes into another car, there is a good chance that other vehicles will be involved.
 Truck accidents simply cause more destruction.
 There is so much weight due to the trailer full of cargo, that they are like tanks on the roadway.